wp-plugins/wpfront-scroll-top/readme.txt

 ###WordPress Scroll to Top

 This WordPress scroll to top plugin allows your site visitor to easily scroll back to the top of the page.
 This scroll to top plugin can use image or text buttons, also allows you to set custom image.
+Scroll to top button can be set to hide on small screens and devices.
+Also the scroll to top button can be set to hide on iframes, useful on popups.

 == Installation ==